What is the deadline for applying?

 - Direct Deposit – Have the funds deposited directly into your savings or checking account

-If you are unable to participate in the E-Check Program, you will receive your refund via a check.
+If you do not sign up for direct deposit, you will receive your refund via mailed check.
 Make sure your current address is on file in the Enrollment Services Office.